 Two Plans Converge

 The idea behind Craggy Range Winery began when Terry Peabody and his wife Mary decided they wanted to create a family legacy, one that could be handed down to future generations.
 They decided they would create a wine estate somewhere in the world with their desire stemming from the family's love of fine wine.
-There was one condition - Terry didn't want to buy into an existing vineyard, rather he wanted to select bare land, an untouched site to ensure a focus on quality from the very beginning.
+There was one condition - Terry did not want to buy into an existing vineyard, rather he wanted to select bare land, an untouched site to ensure a focus on quality from the very beginning.
+In New Zealand he saw the potential he had not seen elsewhere: from the country’s exceptional climate, a rich history in farming the land and the pioneering spirit of its people.

 The Gimblett Gravels Story